Upbeat music plays.

 Visual: Two more location pins appear on the map, with the words “Auckland” and “Christchurch” appearing next to the relevant pins.
 A dotted line animates into place, connecting the Auckland, Wellington and Christchurch pins.
 Clips continue to play underneath the map.

-Audio: Voiceover — Auckland and Christchurch are just one hour flight from Wellington, so it’s easy to connect to other international flights.
+Audio: Voiceover — Auckland and Christchurch are just a one-hour flight from Wellington, so it’s easy to connect to other international flights.

 Visual: The map zooms into Wellington as the dialogue refers to the city.
 A small ferry icon appears on the map and moves across, leaving a dotted line in its trail to highlight the travel route.
 Clips continue to play underneath the map.